-The Model VT-12 Vacuum Tube Microphone Preamplifier is designed to provide recording professionals with a sonically superior input device for ribbon microphones.
+The Model VT-1, VT-2, and VT-24 Vacuum Tube Microphone Preamplifiers are designed to provide recording professionals with a sonically superior input device.
+(Unless there is a specific reason to address a difference between the VT-1 and VT-2 preamplifiers, the device will be referred to as the "VT-2.")
 It is typically used in sound recording studios for recording individual tracks.
-A quality ribbon microphone is connected to a VT-12 input, and the VT-12 provides a line-level output.
-In most situations, the VT-12 will feed directly to the input of the recorder.
+A quality microphone is connected to a VT-2 input, and the VT-2 provides a line-level output.
+In most situations, the VT-2 will feed directly to the input of the recorder.

-The VT-12 is a recreation of the classic tube preamps of the 1960s, updated with improved modern passive components and computer-aided circuit optimization.
-Because of the unique qualities of vacuum tubes, the VT-12 has a clarity, transparency, and warmth that solid state preamps lack.
-Its modern design and construction allows the VT-12 to exceed the performance of vintage vacuum tube preamps.
+The VT-2 is a recreation of the classic tube preamps of the 1960s, updated with improved modern passive components and computer-aided circuit optimization.
+Because of the unique qualities of vacuum tubes, the VT-2 has a clarity, transparency, and warmth that solid state preamps lack.
+Its modern design and construction allows the VT-2 to exceed the performance of vintage vacuum tube preamps.

 It is designed for use in the professional recording environment.
 It accepts all low impedance balanced microphones.
-It features a regulated +48 volt supply for phantom powering condenser microphones, a switchable 20 dB input pad, a phase (polarity) reversal switch, and a true VU meter.
-It is built to sound great for a long time, with top quality parts used throughout; all the transformers and many other components are custom-made for the VT-12.
+It features a regulated +48 volt supply for phantom powering con- denser microphones, a switchable 20 dB input pad, a phase (polarity) reversal switch, a switchable input network to accommodate very low impedance microphones (typically transformerless types), and a true VU meter.
+It is built to sound great for a long time, with top quality parts used throughout; all the transformers and many other components are custom-made for the VT-2.

 All four power supplies (filament, phantom power, B+, and meter amp) are solid state and fully regulated.
-The Gain control potentiometer is a MIL-spec carbon type for long, noise-free operation.
+The Attenuation control potentiometer is a conductive plastic type for long, noise-free operation.

-The VT-12 is not mass-produced.
+The VT-2 is not mass-produced.
 Each one is hand-made and meticulously tested and listened to before shipment to the customer.